 We plan unique guest speakers, special events, and other various programming to promote open dialogue and continued learning focused on the fine arts, social sciences, and humanities.
 Our aim is to connect students through their interests in these subject areas while supporting their desire to learn.

-PATH is a mentoring group for Honors students that develops mentorship on an individual level by pairing new incoming students with upperclass Honors students.
-PATH encourages developing the mentorship connection both on an individual level, coordinated by mentor and mentee, and on a group level, enabled by larger events.
+Available on the Storrs and Stamford campuses, PATH is a mentoring group for Honors students that develops mentorship on an individual level by pairing new incoming students with upper-division Honors students.
+PATH encourages developing the mentorship connection both on an individual level, coordinated by mentor and mentee, and on a group level, enabled by larger activities.
 PATH Coordinators put on a number of events throughout the fall semester for mentors and mentees to enjoy.
 PATH also encourages mentors to attend other UConn events with their mentees.

 The goals of PATH are to:

-- Help students connect to an upperclass student in their major
+- Help students connect to an upper-division student in their major

 - Develop leadership skills in mentors and mentees